 If you are visiting Busan, then you simply can’t afford to miss visiting this exotic and vibrant fish market.
-Visually amazing with a colorful display of a wide range of seafood, the Jagalchifishmarket is probably one of the biggest fish markets in Asia.
+Visually amazing with a colorful display of a wide range of seafood, the Jagalchi fish market is probably one of the biggest fish markets in Asia.
 If you are a true seafood lover, then you need to visit this place asap!

-Explore the Dongbaekseom Island
+Explore Dongbaekseom Island (동백섬)

 The view of the ocean waves with the spray of ocean air accompanied by the stunning sight of the famous Gwangan Bridge can truly be a sight to behold.